sbarnet00/ELK-Stack-Project/README.md

  - restricts access to the rest of the internal network

- - control security for multiple servers in an umbrella instead of per server, fully configurable
+ - control security for multiple servers in a fully configurable umbrella instead of per server

  - logs/documents traffic with the ability to deny access(IDS/IPS function)